By Attorney Phil Kavesh

 That’s why the start of a new year is such a good time to review your living trust and estate plan.
 A simple checkup helps ensure your plan still reflects your wishes and continues to protect the people you care about most.

-I often tell clients that estate planning is a bit like going to the dentist.
-You don’t go because something hurts- you go so nothing does.
+I often tell clients that estate planning is a bit like going to the doctor.
+You don’t always go because something hurts-- you go so nothing will in the future.
 A regular checkup now can save a lot of discomfort later.
-(And we don't hit you up with needles or drills!)

 Life Changes — Sometimes Without Much Warning